jayram081/Analyze-the-WIP-Data/README.md

-# 📅 `Automate the Daily Excel Work to Prepare WIP Report` :
+# 📅 `Analyze the WIP Data of a Key Insuerer Account to find the reasons and reduce the Pending Cases to improve the business` :
-> My objective here is to **completely Automate the manual Excel Work** to prepare the WIP(Work In Progress) Data and It's Status in **PPMC (Pre-Policy Medical Check-Up)** so that we can reduce the **45 Minutes of manual work to 3 Minutes** on daily basis for 25 Account Managers.
+> My objective here is to **find the reasons** for increasing Pending Cases and reduce the Pending Cases to improve the sales from the Insurer for the **PPMC Business** .

 ## 🔰 `Introduction` :